rhodrillyr/Udacity_Introduction_to_Data_Science/README.md

-**Project 1: Where should you visit if you're on a budget - Seattle or Boston?
-Let's look at the data.**
+**Project 1: Where should you visit in the USA if you're on a budget - West or East?.**

 Code allowing the analysis of the AirBnb data between Seattle and Boston to determine which destination is the best value for money.